 Research has also shown that the majority of students have worried about their finances during the pandemic.
-For instance, research by NUS (Phase III, 2020) found that almost 3 in 4 (73%) students had concerns about managing financially due to the pandemic.
+For instance, research by NUS (Phase III, 2020) found that almost 3 in 4 (73%) of students had concerns about managing financially due to the pandemic.
 Similarly, Blackbullion (2021) and Save the Student (2020d) also explored students' concerns and found high proportions of students were worried about their finances.
-According to Blackbullion's research, this figure was 75%, whilst Save the Student found that 4 in 5 • 35% had difficulties paying for basic living (81%) were worried about money.
+According to Blackbullion's research, this figure was 75%, whilst Save the Student found that 4 in 5 (81%) were worried about money.

-The impacts of financial hardship can be widereaching.
+The impacts of financial hardship can be wide-reaching.
 Research prior to the pandemic has shown that students' mental health, diet, social life, academic performance, relationships and sleep can all suffer as a result of financial hardship (Save the Student, 2019).
 With high numbers of students experiencing financial hardship due to the pandemic, such impacts have been reported widely.